sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 ## Setup

 *Notes:
-This setup guide assumes you are using the inluded List Builder desktop application.
+This setup guide assumes you are using the included List Builder desktop application.
 A web-based version can also be used and is avalible [here](https://flvinny.github.io/neutrinoListBuilderWeb/).
 This setup process is for version plugin 2.7 and later.
 If you are updating from version 2.5 or earlier, you may need to remove the `XEBPLUS/CFG/neutrinoLuancher` folder on your USB drive.
 If you are updating from version 2.3 or earlier, you will need to rebuild all of your game lists.